ffejgnail/CS-263-Project/README.md

 *Pretain+online learning of food finding and fight over resource*
 ![base](http://giant.gfycat.com/HeavyMellowGuineafowl.gif)

-*Added animat relation and skin color preference*
+*Added animat relation and color preference*
 ```
-There are 3 skin colors: white, gray and black.
+There are 3 colors: white, gray and black.
-Each animat has opinion on skin color; if the other has different skin color and the impression on that skin color is bad, there is a higher chance of attacking.
+Each animat has opinion on color; if the other has different color and the impression on that color is bad, there is a higher chance of attacking.
 ```
 ![extend](http://giant.gfycat.com/NeedyQuerulousAmericancrayfish.gif)